gattemvenkatalakshmi/facebookfinal/softwareRequirements.md

 - As a User I should be able to login into my account -done
 - As a User I should be able to rest password -done
 - As a User I should be able to logout of the account -done
-- As a User I should be able to send friend request
+- As a User I should be able to send friend request -done
-- As a User I should be able to remove friends
+- As a User I should be able to remove friends -done
-- As a User I should be able to cancel friend Request
+- As a User I should be able to cancel friend Request -done
-- As a User I should be able to view my friends
+- As a User I should be able to view my friends -done
-- As a User I should be able to post a picture
+- As a User I should be able to post a picture -done
-- As a User I should be able to post a videos
+- As a User I should be able to post a videos -done
 - As a User I should be able to delete my post
-- As a User I should be able to like to my friend post
+- As a User I should be able to like to my friend post -done
 - As a User I should be able to comment on my friend post
 - As a User I should be able to delete account
 - As a user I should be able to  message my friends
 - As a User I should be able to keep my account private or public
 - As a user I should be able to view my friends posts.